Tangent categories of algebras over operads: Colored operads

 sending a $W$-colored operad $\P$ to the pair $(\P,\P_0)$ consisting of $\P$ and its initial $\P$-algebra.
 This functor admits a left adjoint

-associating to a pair $(\P,A)$ of an operad $\P$ and a $\P$-algebra $A$ a new operad $\P^A \x{\df}{=} \Env(\P,A) \in \Op_W$.
+associating to a pair $(\P,A)$ of an operad $\P$ and a $\P$-algebra $A$ a new operad $\P^A := \Env(\P,A) \in \Op_W$.
 Following~\cite{BM09} we will refer to $\P^A$ as the \textbf{enveloping operad} of $A$, and refer to the $\M$-enriched category $\P^A_1$ as the \textbf{enveloping category} of $A$.
-The category of algebras over $\P^A$ is equivalent to the category $(\Alg_{\P})_{A/}$ of $\P$-algebras under $A$ (see~\cite[Proposition 4.4(iv)]{PS14}).
-When $A=\P_0$ is the initial $\P$-algebra the natural map $\P\lrar \P^A$ is an isomorphism (\cite[Proposition 4.4(i)]{PS14}).
+The category of algebras over $\P^A$ is equivalent to the category $(\Alg_{\P})_{A/}$ of $\P$-algebras under $A$ (see~\cite[Proposition 4.4(iv)]{PS18}).
+When $A\cong\P_0$ is the initial $\P$-algebra the natural map $\P\lrar \P^A$ is an isomorphism (\cite[Proposition 4.4(i)]{PS18}).

 \begin{defn} Let $\P$ be an operad and $A$ a $\P$-algebra.
 An \textbf{$A$-module} is an algebra over $\P^A_1$, i.e., an $\M$-enriched functor from the enveloping category of $A$ to $\M$.
-We will denote by $\Mod_A^{\P}(\M)$ the category of $A$-modules in $\M$.
-When there is no possibility of confusion we will also denote $\Mod_A^{\P}(\M)$ simply by $\Mod^{\P}_A$. \end{defn} Unwinding the definition, one find that a module over a $\P$-algebra $A$ is given by an object $M \in \M^W$ together with action maps
+We will denote the category of $A$-modules in $\M$ by $\Mod_A^{\P}(\M)$, or simply by $\Mod^{\P}_A$ when there is no possibility of confusion. \end{defn} Unwinding the definition, one finds that a module over a $\P$-algebra $A$ is given by an object $M \in \M^W$ together with action maps

-subject to natural equivariance, associativity and unitality conditions (cf. \cite[Definition 1.1]{BM09} for the 1-colored case).
+for every $j \in \uline{n}$, subject to natural equivariance, associativity and unitality conditions (cf. \cite[Definition 1.1]{BM09} for the 1-colored case).

+\begin{example} For a commutative algebra the notion of an operadic module coincides with that of an ordinary module, while for associative algebras we obtain the notion of a \textbf{bimodule}.
+If $\M$ is additive and $A$ is an algebra over the Lie operad, then $\P^A_1$ is the usual enveloping algebra of a Lie algebra; an operadic $A$-module is then a Lie-theoretic module in the classical sense. \end{example}